The Environmental Benefits of GMOs

 When you think about the benefits of GMOs, do you think of great big strawberries or seedless watermelons?
 Most people do.
 Surprisingly, neither of those things have anything to do with GMOs.

 Environmental sustainability is critical to all methods of agricultural production–conventional, organic and genetically modified – and each GMO crop exists to address specific challenges farmers face in feeding and fueling a growing world, including tackling environmental issues.
 In the past 25+ years, the positive effect on the environment from GMO crops and the traits they express has been nothing short of extraordinary.1

 GM crops increase crop harvests and decrease agricultural land use

 GMO seeds are one of the tools that farmers use to grow the crops we need to feed the world while leaving enough land for people to live on.
 Because GMO crops directly combat critical challenges like pests, weather, disease, and food waste, farmers are able to achieve better harvests using less land.
-In 2016 alone, growing the same amount of crops globally without the use of GM seeds would have required 22.4 million more hectares/55.4 million more acres of land.2 That’s just over 86,562 square miles, and for context, that’s larger than the state of Idaho!
+In 2020 alone, growing the same amount of crops globally without the use of GM seeds would have required 23.4 million more hectares/57.8 million more acres of land.2 For context, that’s larger than the state of Idaho!

 GM crops foster sustainable farming practices